 For example, if you determine that you want to spend no more than $140 a month on streaming and internet, you start from there.

 If your internet service is $70 a month, you have $70 left to spend on streaming.
-Thankfully, there are a number of services that fit in that range, and you want to review whether or not you need a service quarterly.
+Thankfully, several services fit into that range.

 Determine What Kind of Content You Want